Held in the Convention Centre, Southbank in Brisbane.

 Well, opportunity arose for me to attend one of the only Defence Industry trade shows here in Australia.
 It was certainly an eye opening experience.
 I was attending the conference wearing a few “hats” for the week.

 My first hat was helping out a mate with his exhibitory stand trying to drum up some more business for him.
-I was there to provide some relief for the poor bloke, so he could actually do simple human things like go to the toilet, eat, and speak with people who appeared to be real clients, vital to his business, so I could deal with the tire kickers, layabouts and other individuals like myself there for their own business and other “hats”.
+I helped him to organize some Custom Water bottles with his branding on that he could pass to thirsty passers-by; these are always a great way to raise a little brand awareness at events like this.
+I was there to provide some relief for the poor bloke too, so he could actually do simple human things like go to the toilet, eat, and speak with people who appeared to be real clients, vital to his business, so I could deal with the tire kickers, layabouts and other individuals like myself there for their own business and other “hats”.

 This was probably one of the most enjoyable aspects of the week, exposing me to a wide variety of people, from all sorts of weird and wonderful job descriptions.
 For a social animal like myself, who has been locked away from large groups of people due to work for long periods, it was great to have a good chinwag with like-minded people.
 I can only hope I didn’t come across as too much of a blabbering goose.